Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 ## First Week of Class

-Since there are many students who are interested in taking this class and yet are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
+Since there are some students who are interested in taking this class and yet are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
 Moreover, until I add everyone to the class, I will not be able to fairly divide all students into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom and that you are safer during the Fall 2020 semester.
+Finally, there are some students who are currently on the course roster who may change their status as to whether they are learning remotely or on campus.

-Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for M/W/F 10:20 AM - 11:10 AM, through a Google Meet link that I will provide on Monday morning of next week.
+Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for T/Th 9:35 AM
+- 10:50 AM, through a Google Meet link that I will provide on Tuesday morning of next week.

-Before you click this link, please make sure that you take the following steps:
+Before you click this link for the Google Meet, please make sure that you take the following steps:

 -- Ensure that you have headphones connected to your laptop and that you are able to hear sound through your headphones when you use Google Meet.
 Please note